 2. NO NEW DACA APPLICATIONS WILL BE ACCEPTED IF SUBMITTED AFTER September 5th, 2017.
 United States Citizenship and Immigration Services (USCIS) will no longer accept or process first-time DACA applications after September 5th, 2017.

 3. DACA ISSUANCES AND WORK PERMITS EXPIRING BETWEEN NOW AND MARCH 5TH, 2018 NEED TO HAVE BEEN SUBMITTED FOR RENEWAL BY OCTOBER 5, 2017.
 After October 5th USCIS is no longer accepting renewal applications.

 4. ADVANCE PAROLE TO TRAVEL ABROAD IS NO LONGER AVAILABLE.
 The Department of Homeland Security (DHS) will no longer grant DACA recipients permission to travel abroad through Advance Parole.
 Any pending applications for advance parole will not be processed and DHS will refund any associated fees.

-We will have further and more specific guidance as soon as possible.
 Please explore Informed Immigrant and the updated FAQ on DACA as more information becomes available.